Shopper's World: Replacement

 However, one of the major tenants, Filene's, had completely remodeled and expanded its Natick location as part of the former Natick Mall expansion plans and was unwilling to spend more capital on constructing a new building at Shopper's World.
 In response, Homart reversed the plans and developed the concepts that became the new Natick Mall and Shoppers' World.
 The original mall's tenants were moved into the Shopper's World complex in 1993, and the mall torn down.
 A new, modern two-story Natick mall with over 200 stores was built and opened in late 1994.
 After tenants were moved to the new Natick Mall, the original Shopper's World closed in August, 1994, and demolition occurred in the following months.

 The new Shopper's World was reopened as a modern, U-shaped power center in 1995.
 The new Shopper's World (the possessive "s" was changed to the singular form), a strip mall that features 781507 ft2 of retail space.
 Stores include Best Buy, John Harvard's Brew House, Starbucks, Barnes & Noble, Chipotle, The Paper Store, Nordstrom Rack, and many others.

 The center is also home to the first HomeSense in the United States and opened alongside Sierra Trading Post in August 2017, replacing a Sports Authority store.

 On January 24, 2018, it was announced that Toys "R" Us' sister store, Babies "R" Us would be closing as part of a plan to close 182 Toys "R" Us and/or Babies "R" Us stores nationwide due to bankruptcy.
 The Babies "R" Us store closed in April 2018.
 On March 14, 2018, Toys "R" Us announced that they would be closing all 1,795 locations Worldwide, including the Shopper's World Toys "R" Us location.
 The store closed on June 27, 2018.
 Toy City moved in place in September.

 On November 25, 2019, It was announced that A.C.
 Moore will be closing all 145 stores, including the one at Shoppers World in Framingham.

 According to a news article from October 30, 2020 John Harvard's Brew House has permanently closed.

 On January 10, 2022, it was announced that a new grocery store would replace the Barnes & Noble and Old Navy stores.

+In October 2022, outdoor specialty retailer Public Lands opened in the former Bob's Store location.

+On November 2, 2023, Shopper's World was acquired by Urban Edge Properties.